rilldata/rill/docs/docs/home/home.md

 sidebar_position: 00
 hide_table_of_contents: true
 ---
-Use the following to download rill and start your first project, my-rill-project.
+Use the following to download Rill and start your first project, my-rill-project.

 ```bash
 curl https://rill.sh | sh